Cuneo & the Illuminata Festival

-Whilst we had a drink in Monaco, we figured out our next stop, we wanted to be in Turin the following evening and didn’t want a long drive that afternoon as we’d already done Nice to Monaco and our overall plan wasn’t really that far.
+While we had a drink in Monaco, we figured out our next stop, we wanted to be in Turin the following evening and didn’t want a long drive that afternoon as we’d already done Nice to Monaco and our overall plan wasn’t that far.
 We ended up finding Cuneo because Savona was out of available rooms on the hotels we checked.

 When we finished, we walked to one of the restaurants recommended that seemed most in line with what we were looking for, the Osteria Dei Morri.
 In the square it faced we saw a large tent with music playing, on one side was Complesso Monumentale di San Francesco an impressive building.
-Filling the tent were perhaps a hundred seniors, waltzing together with some resting whilst others danced.
+Filling the canvas were perhaps a hundred seniors, waltzing together with some resting while others danced.
 It was something you’d probably not see anywhere else in Europe outside of a managed event in a retirement home.
 Europe always underestimates the energy of the elderly.

-We got up, and got ready quickly before we checked-out.
+We got up and got ready quickly before we checked-out.
 The owner of the hotel gave us some specific directions to get out of town as there was a parade going on.
 It seems the adventure never stops in Cuneo!

 I got to play with the little dog in reception before we had to leave, which was a bonus for a day that had started poorly.